 Heed this Dennis Bell

-- BOSTON, Massachusetts, USA — Tuesday, October 9th, 2012 — The Free Software Foundation (FSF) today awarded its first Respects Your Freedom (RYF) certification to the LulzBot AO-100 3D Printer sold by Aleph Objects, Inc. The RYF certification mark means that the product meets the FSF's standards in regard to users' freedom, control over the product, and privacy.
-The LulzBot model AO-100 3D printer can be purchased from www.lulzbot.com.
+- BOSTON, Massachusetts, USA -- Thursday, December 19, 2013 -- The Free Software Foundation (FSF) today awarded Respects Your Freedom (RYF) certification to Gluglug X60 laptops.
+The RYF certification mark means that the product meets the FSF's standards in regard to users' freedom, control over the product, and privacy.
+This is the first laptop to receive RYF certification from the FSF.